LatamLink/latamlink.io/docs/accounts-permissions.md

 EOSIO allows to create custom hierarchical permissions that stem from the owner permission.
 A custom permission is basically a key that can only perform the actions you allow it to perform.

-Each account has two base permissions `owner` and` active`, `owner` a being recovery key that is kept ideally in cold storage and used only in case of wanting to change the `active` key.
+Each account has two base permissions `owner` and` active`. `owner` is a recovery key that is kept ideally in cold storage and used only in case of wanting to change the `active` key.
 Apart from these two initial permissions, additional custom permissions can be configured.

  > **For example:** Any account can create a custom permission with its unique key pair to solely interact with a single contract.